storj/docs/app/dcs/third-party-tools/atempo-miria-integration/page.md

 docId: Sg-4A2Td09A3OeSu6H5ag
 redirects:
   - /dcs/how-tos/atempo-miria-integration
+metadata:
-pageTitle: Atempo (Miria) Integration Guide
+  title: Atempo (Miria) Integration Guide
 ---

 [Atempo](https://www.atempo.com/) is a leading software vendor providing data management solutions to companies worldwide.
 Miria is an open solution from Atempo that provides high-performance backup, movement, synchronization, and archiving for large data sets from heterogeneous sources.
 It delivers vendor-agnostic solutions for petascale NAS and cloud environments and has five pillars: